 What about at trial?
 Do prosecutors overcharge minority defendants?
 And do judges oversentence them?

 In 1997 Robert Sampson and Janet Lauritsen published an influential study on this topic in the journal Crime and Justice.
 Reviewing the abundant literature on charging and sentencing available at the time, they found “little evidence that racial disparities result from systematic, overt bias.”
 Yet liberal outfits such as the Sentencing Project and the Center for Constitutional Rights continue to flaunt racial disparities in sentencing as evidence of just such bias.
 Isolating the influence of race is very difficult given the number of factors that contribute to charging and sentencing decisions.
 Still, the numbers are worth considering.

 A report published in 2012 by the U.S. Commission on Sentencing found that prison sentences for black men were, on average, almost 20 percent longer than those for white men for similar crimes; and the Commission had documented previously that blacks were more likely than whites to be charged with crimes that had mandatory minimum sentences.
-But the Commission warned against interpreting the numbers as evidence of racial discrimination.
+But the Commission warned against interpreting the numbers as evidence of racial discrimination.#page#